epage/rfcs/text/3371-cargo-target-base-dir.md

 This require an hard-to-break naming scheme (a recent hash algorithm should be good enough in 99% of the cases but collisions are always possible), which is something the `cargo` team probably does not want to offer guarantees about.
 Instead, explicitely telling the naming scheme is not to be considered stable allows more invested people to experiment with the feature and find something solid if stability proves itself necessary.

 What's more, by explicitely not stabilizing it (and maybe voluntarily changing it between versions sometimes, since a version change recompiles everything anyway ?) `cargo` can instead reroute people and tools towards `CARGO_TARGET_DIR` / `cargo metadata` instead, which are much more likely to be suited to their use case if they need the path to the target directory.

+## Forward links

+Instead of providing symlinks, we could just say "what we have works"
+- `cargo metadata` includes the target directory and can be queried with `jq`

+As an extension, `cargo build` and related commands could output the absolute path to final artifacts

 ## Just use `targo`